rpnesseling/tdft/README.md

 Material for my thesis about the unifying model for physics.

+Files are in .tex format but can be opened in any text editor.

 Formulas and code are my ownership.
 Do not copy without my permission.
 Only me.
 For use please contact rpnesseling@gmail.com Experimenting is fine, but not for profit.